 In an emergency or out of hours

-This service is only operated to cover emergency problems, which includes noise affecting a large number of people such as intruder and car alarms or noisy parties about which a large number of individual complaints are received.
+This service is only operated to cover emergency problems, which includes noise affecting numerous people such as intruder and car alarms or noisy parties about which numerous individual complaints are received.
 Customers are advised that if the problem is one where the officer needs police support to ensure their safety such as a noisy party, the officer will only visit the site if the police are in attendance.
 Due to changes to police procedures it is likely that this support will not be provided.
 If this is the case the officer will witness the nuisance and take appropriate action the following working day.

 The Council does not operate a call out service for dealing with noise complaints which are already being investigated, or which can be reported during office hours for investigation